 With a Carb Cycling plan, I work out for you what you need to be eating each day based on your goals of weightloss, muscle gain or both and based level of activity and the demand on your body to fuel it to perform and recover and ultimate build lean muscle.

 At this point, it is important to know that you will be eating more or less carbs on certain days and the full 7 day cycle in detailed in the 28 Day Warrior Goddess Body Programme and calculated for you in addition to providing you with details of the workouts you can do to match the Carb Cycling formula.

-Download this now and learn how this revolutionary approach to fatloss and muscle gains is helping my clients in their 30s, 40s and 50s to not only build lean muscle but lose that unwanted belly fat and move past stubborn weight loss plateaus.
+Download the 7 Day Cycle Guide and learn how this revolutionary approach to fatloss and muscle gains is helping my clients in their 40s and 50s to not only build lean muscle but lose that unwanted belly fat and move past stubborn weight loss plateaus.